abiodunadedokun/portfolio-projects/README.md

 ### 3. **Data Cleaning Process**

 Before conducting the analysis, it was crucial to clean and prepare the dataset.
-Here are the key steps involved in the data cleaning process:
+Here are the key steps involved in the data-cleaning process:

 #### a. **Handling Missing Values**
    - Missing values were identified in the sales and customer details.
-   - Numeric fields (such as sales quantities) were imputed using the median to prevent skewing the data.
+   - Numeric fields (such as sales quantities) were imputed using the median to prevent data skewing.
    - Missing categorical values (such as coffee types or loyalty card status) were categorized as "Unknown."

 #### b. **Removing Duplicates**